Psychtoolbox-3/psychtoolbox-3.github.com/docs/DrawingSpeedTest.md

 ovals.
 It also provides a way to test drawing by texture mapping.
 Dots and Lines are nicely demonstrated by [DotDemo](DotDemo) and [LinesDemo](LinesDemo).

-The optional parameter n allows to specifiy the number of primitives to
+The optional parameter 'n' allows to specifiy the number of primitives to
 draw each frame, default is 800.
 The test loop will draw 1000 identical
 frames and measure the time needed.

+'maxsize' The maximum size of the primitive (width and height of covered
+screen area) in pixels.
+Size of each primitive will be selected as a random
+size between 1 pixel and 'maxsize' pixels.

 'primitivetype' type of primitive: 0 = filled rects, 1 = framed rects, 2
-= filled ovals, 3 = framed ovals.
+= filled ovals, 3 = framed ovals, 4 = filled arcs.

 'mode' type of drawing: 0 = One by one submission (slowest), 1 = batch
 submission, 2 = texture mapping for drawing, 3 = texture mapping with